Active Duty and College: College While in the Military

 The option to attend college at your duty station can be the right one.
 But if you want to explore all your options, try our College Search tool to find the right school for you.

-Benefits of Going to School At Your Duty Station
+Benefits for Military Going to School at Your Duty Station

 Here are some of the benefits of going to school on installation.